How to Set Therapy Goals: A Step-by-Step Guide (With Examples)

 For example, “I want to get up every morning by 7:00 AM” is much more concrete than “I want to stop sleeping late.”
 Saying, “I want to stop binging on Little Debbie and start going to the gym at least twice a week” is more concrete than “I want to be healthier.”

 Time is an important factor in any goal-setting process.
 If you’re not sure how long it should take to achieve a major therapeutic goal, break it up into smaller goals.
 For example, instead of saying, “I want to cure my social anxiety completely in one year,” you can say, “I want to go to at least two social events in the next month” or “I want to get out of the house at least once a day for the next week.”

 It’s okay if you don’t achieve your goals right away; part of the process of growth is learning what didn’t work and trying again when you don’t succeed the first time.

 Create an action plan to track and achieve your goals.

 Once you’ve identified one or more important goals you want to achieve in therapy, you can work together with your therapist to come up with an action plan.

 In fact, many therapists are required to do this as part of the treatment planning process for their agencies.
 In general, a treatment plan includes major goals, smaller objectives you can use to track your progress toward these goals, and the methods you’ll use to facilitate change.

-If you haven’t found a therapist yet, you can use the search feature on OpenCounseling to find affordable counseling in your area or sign up for affordable online therapy at BetterHelp (a sponsor).
+If you haven’t found a therapist yet, you can use the search feature on OpenCounseling to find affordable therapy in your area or sign up for affordable online therapy with BetterHelp (a sponsor).
 If you can figure out your goals before you even start therapy, you’re sure to hit the ground running!

 Stephanie Hairston is a freelance mental health writer who spent several years in the field of adult mental health before transitioning to professional writing and editing.
 As a clinical social worker, she provided group and individual therapy, crisis intervention services, and psychological assessments.